Applied spectroscopy: X-ray spectroscopy

 One method of elemental analysis that is important in forensic analysis is energy-dispersive X-ray spectroscopy (EDX) performed in the environmental scanning electron microscope (ESEM).
 The method involves analysis of back-scattered X-rays from the sample as a result of interaction with the electron beam.
 Automated EDX is further used in a range of automated mineralogy techniques for identification and textural mapping.

 Sample preparation

-In all three spectroscopic methods, the sample usually needs to be present in solution, which may present problems during forensic examination because it necessarily involves sampling solid from the object to be examined.
+In many spectroscopic methods, the sample usually needs to be present in solution, which may present problems in analyzing certain samples.
+During forensic examination, it can be an issue because it necessarily involves sampling solid from the object to be examined.